nogibjj/PolarsStats_YCLiu/README.md

   <br> 1.
 A polars DataFrame
   <br> 2.
 A column name
   <br> 3.
 An item (e.g. a string or a number)
-  <br> and outputs the **number of occurrences of the string over total number of non-None rows** in the column.
+  <br> and outputs the **number of occurrences of the string over total number of non-NA rows** in the column.
   <br> If the input column is **not in the DataFrame**, the function **raise errors**.

 6. **printNumStats**: a simple visualization tool to print the **mean and median** of a column in a clear format.